valariems/valariems.github.io/resume.md

 ## Career history

 ### Senior UX Designer <br />Ad Hoc,  October 2019 - present
-Senior UX Designer responsible for internal infrastructure design projects at growing company specializing in providing excellent digital services to government customers and products like healthcare.gov and va.gov.
+UX Designer responsible for internal infrastructure design projects at growing company specializing in providing excellent digital services to government customers and products like healthcare.gov and va.gov.

-  * One
+  * Support proposal operations with well-designed graphics, documents, and videos on quick-turn multi-million dollar contract bids, with a win rate of over 50%.
-  * Two
+  * Design and maintain microsites for company products and projects like playbooks, candidate hiring portals, and employee intranet properties.
-  * Three
+  * Create and implement processes to meet marketing communications needs, and follow through with implementation of promotional materials from concept to print.

 ### Lead UX Designer <br />Trintech,  June 2016 - October 2019
 First UX designer to join established financial services software company, tasked with establishing product UX team and practice.